sassoftware/saspy/saspy/doc/source/configuration.rst

 you've in your installation.
 If you used that file for your configuration, then you would need to keep a copy elsewhere and then replace the new one with your copy after upgrading or pulling, if yours was replaced.

-So, the sascfg.py file bacame the exampls file, and sascfg_personal.py is config file to edit and use.
+So, the sascfg.py file became the example file, and sascfg_personal.py is config file to edit and use.
-This file doesn't exist in the repo, so it will never be overwritten when you upgrade or pull. saspy will always try to import sascfg_personal.py first, and only if that fails will it try to import sascfg.py (only for backwaed compatibility).
+This file doesn't exist in the repo, so it will never be overwritten when you upgrade or pull. saspy will always try to import sascfg_personal.py first, and only if that fails will it try to import sascfg.py (only for backward compatibility).

 So copy sascfg.py to sascfg_personal.py and put all of your specific configuration into the _personal file.
 Note that the sascfg.py file has examples of all of the various kinds of connections you could use.
 You don't need